joseantonio-nn/data-revolution/_posts/2023-08-02-efficient-data-transfer.md

 - **Cross-platform Support**: SCP is supported on various operating systems, including Linux, macOS, and Windows (with third-party tools like WinSCP).

 But the most important, underlying super-secret knowledge, which probably makes this technology a transfer protocol on steroids for you, is the fact that, the servers you are working on are most likely **very close** to each other \*and\* the network used to transfer files is Microsoft's, Amazon's or whatever provider your wise and always-willing-to-help IT department chose.
-That means that you don't have to rely on your ~~crappy~~ office Wi-Fi for high speeds.
+That means that you don't have to rely on your ~~crappy~~ office Wi-Fi for high upload or download speeds.
 I personally find it very useful.
 <br>
 <br>

 ## Step-by-Step Guide: Transferring Big Data Files with SCP

 ### Transfer files between Two Remote Servers:
 Okay, enough talking.
 I give what I promise.
-Here you are the command to copy a big data file from one remote server to another:
+Here you are the command to copy a big data file (or literally any file) from one remote server to another:

-{% highlight ruby %}
+{% highlight shell %}
 scp username@origin_server_ip:/path/to/file username@destination_server_ip:/path/to/destination/
 {% endhighlight %}

 I'd do this if I had a user in both machines called "chatgptwrotethis":

-{% highlight ruby %}
+{% highlight shell %}
 scp chatgptwrotethis@203.0.113.10:/home/chatgptwrotethis/data/data.csv chatgptwrotethis@198.51.100.5:/home/chatgptwrotethis/backups/
 {% endhighlight %}

 Note that you can also use the server's name instead of its ip, like this:

-{% highlight ruby %}
+{% highlight shell %}
 scp chatgptwrotethis@server1:/home/chatgptwrotethis/data/data.csv chatgptwrotethis@server2:/home/chatgptwrotethis/backups/
 {% endhighlight %}

 How to retrieve the server's name?
 Just type one of the following commands (they both output the same information):
-{% highlight ruby %}
+{% highlight shell %}
 uname -n
 {% endhighlight %}

 or

-{% highlight ruby %}
+{% highlight shell %}
 hostname
 {% endhighlight %}
 <br>